aljawharahalan/Intro-to-Programming-Nanodegree/README.md

 For the project, you'll use HTML and CSS and be provided with a design prototype that needs to be translated to an actual, functional website.
 This is a common workflow for front-end web developers.

-Project: <link href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/animal-trading-cards-master/card.html" rel="import">Animal Trading Cards</link>
+Project: <link href="file:///Users/aljoharaabdullah/Desktop/Intro%20to%20Programming%20Nanodegree/animal-trading-cards-master/card.html" rel="import"/>Animal Trading Cards

 <strong>Part 3: Intro to Python</strong>